Programming-0101/TheBook/manuscript/chapter1.md

 A variable cannot be used until it is declared, and once a variable's data type has been identified it can only hold values that match that data type.
 For example, if a variable called Status has been declared as a character, then it can only hold a character value (such as 'T' or '5').
 Any attempt to store a value of a different type (such as "Temporary") in Status would produce an error in the computer program.

-A third rule that is related to the second is that once a variable's data type has been declared, its data type cannot be changed.
-This is because a variable's data type tells the computer how to interpret the variable's value (e.g.: is it a character or a number?), and any attempt to change the data type would result in a misinterpretation of the previously stored value.
+A third rule that is related to the second is that once a variable's data type has been declared, its data type cannot be changed.[^a] This is because a variable's data type tells the computer how to interpret the variable's value (e.g.: is it a character or a number?), and any attempt to change the data type would result in a misinterpretation of the previously stored value.

+[^a]: The rule that "*once a variable's data type has been declared, its data type cannot be changed*" is true for those programming languages which are described as ***type-safe***, such as C#, Java and VB.Net.
+Other modern languages, such as JavaScript, do not have this rule.

 Another rule is that each primitive variable in a computer program can only hold a single value at any given moment in time.
 The reason for this rule is so that the computer knows what value to supply when a variable is used in the program.
 In fact, when a primitive variable's data type is declared, the computer sets aside enough memory to store only one value - no more!
 If a new value is stored in the variable, then any previously stored value is lost.
 This also gives an advantage to the programmer - it is easier to plan for and test a computer program if you can predict what value will be stored in the variable.
 Since a variable can only hold one value at a time, it is not unusual for a computer program to use many variables.